Health Star Rating System: Ratings' accuracy

 Due to the voluntary nature of the system, there has been discussion that some companies are using this to their advantage by adding the logo only to their higher-rating products.
 Professor Mark Lawrence of Deakin University whose research focuses on public health nutrition, had this to say on the matter.
 "You can pick and choose.
 If it suits your interest, you would put the stars on.
 But if it doesn't then you can fly under the radar."
 This has led for some to call on the Health Star Rating to be mandatory across all applicable items, to avoid potential distortion of the system.
-The Australian Government did not rule out the possibility of introducing a mandatory policy in the future during its initial release but consumer groups are still concerned that the system is performing below its capabilities until this occurs.
+Food Ministers indicated they would consider introducing a mandatory policy in the future during its initial release but consumer groups are still concerned that the system is performing below its capabilities until this occurs.
+On 13 February 2026, Food Ministers asked Food Standards Australia New Zealand to prepare a Proposal on mandating the system.

 The Health Star Rating Calculator has been questioned in its application of sugar in the equation used to create a rating score.
 Currently, the calculator simply adds the total amount of sugar contained in an individual product but a Journal of the Academy of Nutrition and Dietetics article discussed the possibility of distinguishing natural sugars and added sugars when determining HSR scores.
 It was found that when the scores were recalculated under the proposed method, approximately 7.3% of products received a score of under 3.5 stars compared to the traditional method where the products score was over 3.5 stars.
-Nutrition Australia, an independent health organisation, has been campaigning for greater scope when calculating the scores, particularly where dairy and naturally higher occurring fat products are involved such as avocados.
+Nutrition Australia, an independent health organisation, campaigned for greater scope when calculating the scores, particularly where dairy and naturally higher occurring fat products are involved such as avocados.
 The CEO of the Victorian Division had this to say on the topic.
 "It's imperative that the Health Star Rating makes changes now, to score foods and drinks better so that everyday Aussies can confidently select nutritious options from the five core food groups, and avoid sneaky and misleading unhealthy options."
 Milk is an example of one such product which contains high levels of natural sugars (lactose) but is considered a core part of a healthy diet.
 These discrepancies have caused controversy in how the HSR calculates its scores for certain products.